-SINGLES

-ZZ TOP, "TUSH" (prod. by Bill Ham) (Hamstein, That little ol' band from BMI).
-Texas had a considerable top 40 showdown with "La Grange" from their "Tres Hombres" album.
+SINGLES zz TOP, "TUSH" (prod. by Bill Ham) (Hamstein, BMI).
+That little ol' band from Texas had a considerable top 40 showdown with "La Grange" from their "Tres Hombres" album.
 The long-awaited follow-up from the mammoth "Fandango" set comes in a tight little hard rock package, just waiting to be let loose to boogie, boogie, boogie!
 London 5N 220.

 TAVARES, "IT ONLY TAKES A MINUTE" (prod. by Dennis Lambert & Brian Potter/ Haven Prod.)
 (ABC Dunhill/One of a Kind, BMI).
-Most consistent r&b hitmakers at the Tower advance their standing by further building their crossover case.
-Coming off "Remember What I Told You To Forget with one that recalls "Backstab-bers."
+Most consistent r&b hitmakers at the Tower advance their standing by further building their crossover case, Coming off "Remember What I Told You To Forget with one that recalls "Backstab-bers."
 Capitol 4111.

-JOE WALSH, "TIME OUT" (prod. by Joe Walsh & John Stronach) (ABC Dunhill/ Barnstocm, BMI).
-With the perfect combination of his tasty, extended guitar licks and his vital vocal/lyric capabilities, new single from his 'So What'' album is all the hit "because" you'd ever want.
+JOE WALSH, "TIME OUT" (prod. by Joe Walsh & John Stronach) (ABC Dunhill/ Barnstorm, BMI).
+With the perfect combination of his tasty, extended guitar licks and his vital vocal/lyric capabilities, new single from his "So What" album is all the hit "because'' you'd ever want.
 Walsh makes like a referee for whom everything else stops.
 ABC 12115.

 PAPER LACE, "SO WHAT IF I AM" (prod. by Mitch Murray & Peter Callander/ Bus-Stop-Oaks Prod.)
 (Murray-Callander, ASCAP).
-It's been too long and the group that gave us the multi-mitlion selfing "The Night Chicago Died" is here to fill that time gap with a different piece of tough guy material.
+It's been too long between angry young man songs, and the group that gave us the multi-million selling "The Night multi-million selling "The Night Chicago Died" is here to fill that time gap with a different piece of tough guy material.
 Mercury 73694.